Summary: Scorching along the road on a thunderous night in July 1968, the Anderson brothers have a strange encounter.

 "Bastard's got a broken nose, but he'll be fine.
-The car took quite the hit, but we're made of tougher stuff than that."
+The T-bird took quite a hit, but we're made of tougher stuff than that."
 Then he suddenly asks: "Did you find the guys in the other car?"

 "What car?"
 Tom asks, puzzled.

-"The one that skidded into our way", Tor prompts.
+"The one that skidded into our way", Odin prompts.
 "The hit-and-runners".

 A long lapse into silence follows his words.
-"Bummer," Odin eventually mutters at the other end. "'S gonna be tough explaining this one to the law enforcement."
+"Bummer," Odin eventually mutters at the other end. "'S gonna be a tough one to exlain to the law enforcement."

 Still wide awake Tom returns to the cabin.
 He could busy himself with writing, but for once his mind is raked clean of creative spark.
-He's just finished revising an epic poem inspired by Odin's and Tor's knowledge of Norse mythology, and its last page still sits in the typewriter when he peers into the study.
+He's just finished revising an epic poem inspired by the brothers' knowledge of Norse mythology, and its last page still sits in the typewriter when he peers into the study.